clearlydecoded/rest-messenger/README.md

 * **Q**: Can the POJO code be even cleaner? <br>
   **A**: YES! check out [Project Lombok](https://projectlombok.org/).
 You'll never write another getter/setter by hand again.
 The code is SO much cleaner looking.
 For an example, take a look at [`MaxSugarOrder.java`](https://github.com/clearlydecoded/rest-messenger-demo/blob/master/src/main/java/com/clearlydecoded/messenger/demo/message/MaxSugarOrder.java) and [`MaxSugerOrderResponse.java`](https://github.com/clearlydecoded/rest-messenger-demo/blob/master/src/main/java/com/clearlydecoded/messenger/demo/message/MaxSugarOrderResponse.java) in the [rest-messenger-demo](https://github.com/clearlydecoded/rest-messenger-demo) repository.

+* **Q**: How do I version my API? <br>
+  **A**: At the moment, the only way to version the API is to provide a different string-based type identifier in your message POJO.
+For example, if you had `GreetMeMessage` as the string-based type identifier and your POJO needs to change to a different version of the message, create another message class and identify it with `GreetMeMessagev2`.

 * **Q**: So, what's the disadvange of using this pattern and framework? <br>
   **A**: 3 classes are required to accomplish *each* request-process-response.
 Luckily, these are simple classes and a significantly larger number of Java files in your project isn't a problem, especially if you neatly organize them into some `mesage`, `response`, and `processor` packages.
 You can always organize those even further, of course.
 You should also be able to easily tell what the message is going to accomplish by simply looking at the Java file name.
 In other words, `message/UpdateIndex.java` should give you a strong hint as to what it does.